jahatef/Lab3/README.md

 # Lab3

+## Use these scripts to complete lab 3.

-When installing scikit-learn do `pip install scikit-learn` instead of `pip install sklearn` if you encounter that error message.
+Note: When installing scikit-learn do `pip install scikit-learn` instead of `pip install sklearn` if you encounter that error message.

 Inference Command: